 How will plants and animals recover?

-Floods like this and worse have been happening in the Australian landscape long before human habitation.
+Floods have been happening in the Australian landscape long before human habitation.

 The short-term, broad ecosystem effects of floods, or droughts, have long shaped Australia's biogeography.